-- 1. Individual sent to a First Aider or Appointed Person Assessed and treated by support staff in class; any concerns referred to Alllyson Lean or Carol Chilvers - 2.
+- 1. Individual sent to a First Aider or Appointed Person any concerns referred to Carol Chilvers - 2.
 Injury or concern checked and an assessment made of the level of treatment needed - 3.
-Treatment administered or individual referred to qualified First Aider for treatment (in the event of an Appointed Person being on duty) - 4.
-Appropriate persons informed depending on level of injury class teacher, parents, Headteacher - 5.
+Treatment administered or individual referred to qualified First Aider for treatment (in the event of an Appointed Person being on duty)

+- 4. Appropriate persons informed depending on level of injury class teacher, parents, Headteacher - 5.
 Incident recorded in Accident book